* Dreamliners grounded earlier this year due battery problems

 “It’s very early.
 No one knows where the fire started at this point,” Rosenker told Reuters, adding it could be something as simple as a coffee pot left on in a galley.

-Boeing said it was aware of the fire and it had people on the ground working to understand the causes of it.
-The U.S. Federal Aviation Administration said it was in contact with Boeing.
+Boeing said it was aware of the fire and that had people on the ground working to understand the causes of it.
+The U.S. Federal Aviation Administration said it was aware of the fire and was in contact with Boeing.